Hearing Aid Batteries

 The ingress protection is quite important for hearing aids and most are at IP68 level these days.

-This is available for both your hearing aids and their batteries.
-Not only do they extend the lifespan of your hearing aids.
-They also give you a secure place to put them at night, preventing damage they might sustain otherwise.
+Drying boxes are suitable for both hearing aids and batteries.
+Not only can you extend the lifespan of your hearing aids, but also store them securely at night, preventing damage that could be sustained otherwise.